akhundMurad/diator/CONTRIBUTING.md

 ## Requirements

+- Linux, since all development proccess adapted for Linux machines.
 - supported Python version (e.g. Python 3.10 or Python 3.11).
-- Linux, since all development proccess adapted for Linux machines.
+- Redis, since we have integration and end-to-end tests.

 ## Environment preparation